Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/README.md

 ## Overview

-The **PWM (Pulse Width Modulation) IP** is a memory-mapped peripheral developed for the **VSDSquadron RISC-V SoC**.
-It generates a configurable PWM output that can be controlled entirely through software using memory-mapped registers.
+The PWM (Pulse Width Modulation) IP is a memory-mapped peripheral developed for the VSDSquadron RISC-V SoC.

-The peripheral allows software to configure:

-- PWM Enable/Disable
-- PWM Period
-- Duty Cycle
-- Output Polarity
-- Runtime Status Monitoring
+It provides software-controlled generation of PWM signals through a simple 32-bit register interface and is suitable for applications such as LED dimming, motor speed control, and general-purpose waveform generation.

-The IP was successfully verified through RTL simulation, software validation, and FPGA hardware testing.
+The IP has been validated through RTL simulation, software verification, and FPGA hardware testing.

 ---